BetterRules/openfisca-aotearoa/README.md

 curl "http://localhost:2000/api/1/swagger"
 ```

-:tada: The OpenFisca Country Package is now served by the OpenFisca Web API!
+:tada: This OpenFisca Country Package is now served by the OpenFisca Web API!
 To learn more, go to the [OpenFisca Web API documentation](https://doc.openfisca.fr/openfisca-web-api/index.html)